dustinpfister/blog_posts/_posts/js-playing-with-particles-js.md

 layout: post
 categories: js
 id: 107
-updated: 2019-09-18 14:36:43
+updated: 2019-09-18 14:38:51
-version: 1.1
+version: 1.2
 ---

 These days I have been playing around with all kinds of javaScript projects just to get a better feel of all that there is out there that is helpful, or just interesting.
 In my travels of researching what to write about I have come across something called [particles.js](https://github.com/VincentGarreau/particles.js) on github.
-This is a fun little toy to play with for a short while if you are looking for something such as that.
+This is a fun little toy to play with for a short while if you are looking for something alone those lines.
+I can not think of any piratical use for particles.js really it is just a fun artful thing to do with javaScript just for the sake of fun, which is the main reason why I got into javaScript to begin with.

 <!-- more -->